mzrimsek/dotnet-core-postgresql-boilerplate/README.md

 The aim of this project is to make setting up a new .NET Core MVC project as painless as possible.

+Please note this project has not been updated for the newest versions of .NET Core.
+The basic idea of the repo might still apply, but upgrading to the latest version may break this project.

 ## Requirements
 * [Dotnet Core](https://www.microsoft.com/net/core)
 * [PostgreSQL](https://www.postgresql.org/download/linux/ubuntu/)